Garage Door Rollers

 Nylon and Steel Rollers

 Garage door rollers fall into two basic groups: those with metal wheels and those with nylon wheels.
-In these two groups there are also a number of different quality grades.
+Within these groups there are a number of different quality grades.
 With simple inexpensive garage door rollers, the wheel spins on a basic axle.
 Higher quality garage door rollers have ball bearings, and top-of-the-line garage door rollers have maintenance-free sealed bearings.
 In all but the highest grade, these bearing or axle locations will need periodic lubrication.
 When lubricating these locations, take care to not get oil in the track.

 Roller Replacement or Upgrade?